cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 cdev deploy
 ```
 {{<tool_tip key="warning" summary="Resource Creation Time">}}
 To create a frontend that works with Auth0, our website must be secured with `HTTPS`.
-Therefore, the `Static Site` resources creates your frontend on `AWS Cloudfront`, which is a globally distributed Content Delivery Network (CDN).
+Therefore, the `Static Site` resources creates your frontend on `AWS Cloudfront`, which is a globally distributed `Content Delivery Network (CDN)`.
 Using `AWS Cloudfront` provides many benefits, but it also means that it takes a few minutes to initially create the resource.
-Once created, **updates to website are instant.** As the resource deploys, you can create continue with the next section on Auth0 or grab a cup of coffee.
+Once created, **updates to the website are instant.** As the resource deploys, you can continue with creating the next section on `Auth0` or grab a cup of coffee.
 {{</tool_tip>}}

 {{<break 1>}}